 All OCOM faculty members must be aware of and support the college's commitment to these principles of non-discrimination and equal opportunity.

 A formal search process is conducted to fill new or vacant full-time faculty positions.
 Recruitment for open faculty positions is done via advertising to OCOM faculty, in publications and on websites, and through direct mail.
 Curriculum vitaes are sought when a position has become available or is foreseen in the future.
 Official transcripts, references, proof of current licensure, NCCAOM status, and/or immigration status are requested as befitting the position.
 Unsolicited resumes are often received and may be considered for available positions.

-For classroom teaching positions, prospective faculty members are invited to campus for an interview with the department chair, the respective dean (Academic & Student Affairs or Doctoral Studies), and the Vice President for Academic Affairs (VPAA).
+For classroom teaching positions, prospective faculty members are invited to campus for an interview with the department chair, the respective dean (Master's Studies or Doctoral Studies), and the Vice President for Academic Affairs (VPAA).
 Faculty chairs and/or other faculty representatives as designated by the Academic Steering Committee participate in initial and subsequent interviews.
 Other administration and staff may be invited to participate in the interview process.
 Prospective faculty members are generally asked to present a sample lecture, attended by representatives of the administration, the Academic Steering Committee, the student body, and other staff.

 Feedback is collected after the guest lecture via a discussion in the classroom.
 The final hiring decision rests with the respective Dean, but is usually reached via consensus with the respective department chair, the Academic Steering Committee and the VPAA.